1976 NCAA Division I basketball championship game: Statistical summary

 The Hoosiers converted 32 of their 61 field goal attempts, or 52.5%.
 May hit 10 of his 17 shots and scored a game-high 26 points while adding eight rebounds; 18 of his points were scored in the second half.
 Benson had a team-high nine rebounds and 25 points, 15 of which came in the second half.
 Buckner added 16 points and five steals, while Abernethy also had a double-figure point total, 11.
 Wisman had six assists, the most by a player on either team.

 Michigan had a lower field goal percentage than Indiana, converting at a 47.4% rate (27 for 57).
 Green was the top scorer for the Wolverines, posting 18 points on 7–16 shooting.
 Grote had 12 points and Britt had 11, while Hubbard scored 10 points and had 11 rebounds, the high amount for both teams.
 Robinson had a team-high five assists and contributed eight points.

+Box score

 Aftermath

 Having lost several starters from the 1976 NCAA title game to graduation, the Hoosiers posted a 16–11 record in the 1976–77 season, including an 11–7 mark in Big Ten play, and did not qualify for the 1977 NCAA Tournament.
 The team returned to the tournament the following season, reaching the regional semifinals before being eliminated.
 Over the next decade, Knight's Hoosiers won two further national championship games, in 1981 and 1987.

 Having set a program record with 25 wins in 1975–76, Michigan surpassed its mark the following season, when it had a 26–4 record, including 16 wins in 18 Big Ten games.
 The Wolverines reached the NCAA Tournament, where they were knocked out in the regional finals.
 After 1977, the team did not return to the tournament until 1985.
-Michigan went back to the national championship game in 1989, winning the program's only NCAA title.
+Michigan would eventually win the national championship in 1989.